argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     namespace: guestbook
 ```

 By default, all resources are generated with label `app.kubernetes.io/managed-by: argocd`.
+Current Status: Alpha (Since v2.8.0)

 See [application.yaml](application.yaml) for additional fields.
 As long as you have completed the first step of [Getting Started](../getting_started.md#1-install-argo-cd), you can apply this with `kubectl apply -n argocd -f application.yaml` and Argo CD will start deploying the guestbook application.